roryl/zsx/README.md

 # ZSX Design Goals

 ZSX has an opinionated philosophy in regards to web application architecture that dictate it's featureset.
-Understanding where we're coming from will help you determine if ZSX is right for your development style.
+Understanding these opinions will help you determine if ZSX is right for your development style.

 ZSX is designed to enhance server rendered applications.
 It only uses semantic HTML and follows browser semantics.
 It improves the user experience of server rendered applications without breaking user’s expectations of browser behavior.

-These are some guiding principles when we built [ChartSQL Studio](https://docs.chartsql.com) and our other applications.
+We built [ChartSQL Studio](https://docs.chartsql.com) with ZSX and followed these guiding principles:

 - [URLs and HTTP is the Right Architecture](#urls-and-http-is-the-right-architecture)